Rutjake/groover/README.md

 # Groover

-Groover is an open source script for humanizing midi drums in the Reaper Midieditor.
+Groover is an open source script for humanizing midi drums in the Reaper Midi editor.

 ## How to use: